Zika and pregnancy

 How is Zika spread?

-The Zika virus is primarily spread by the Aedes species mosquito.
+The Zika virus is spread through the bit of certain types of mosquitoes.
 Reports of transmission through blood and sexual contact are being investigated.
 For Utah women who are not traveling to areas where the virus is spreading, the risk of getting a Zika virus infection is minimal.
 Avoiding travel to those areas is recommended.

 What if I have to travel?